syncfusion-content/aurelia-docs/Aurelia/SpellCheck/Responsive.md

 {% endhighlight %}

 The dialog of spell check control is rendering based on the client browser’s width and height.
-Refer to the following code to render the spellcheck dialog control with responsive.
+Refer to the following code to render the SpellCheck dialog control with responsive.

 {% highlight html %}